The Federal Emergency Management Agency (FEMA) provides a

 Elevation certificates are always required by the City for new or substantially improved buildings in the

 high-risk floodplain.
 Review and approval of these certificates through different phases of a project ensure compliance with local and federal floodplain development standards.
+A final certificate of occupancy will not be issued until an elevation certificate is completed based on the final building improvements and submitted to the City for review and approval.
 Find more information about

 getting a building permit.